 Gather round, hennys, because it's about to be a celebration.

-And in the decade since RuPaul's Drag Race debuted on February 2, 2009 on Logo, the show has gone from cult favorite to a veritable industry unto itself, launching not only the careers of 126 of the country's most talented drag queens (with 14 more waiting in the wings until their season 11 debut later this year), but two spin-offs—the defunct RuPaul's Drag U and the currently airing RuPaul's Drag Race All Stars—and the bi-annual, bi-coastal DragCon event, earning nine groundbreaking Emmys, including the coveted Outstanding Reality Competition trophy in 2018; all the while, still remaining the undisputed best thing on TV in any given week that a new episode airs.
+And in the years since RuPaul's Drag Race debuted on February 2, 2009 on Logo, the show has gone from cult favorite to a veritable industry unto itself, launching not only the careers of hundreds of the country's most talented drag queens, but multiple spin-offs, international editions and (in pre-COVID times) the bi-annual, bi-coastal DragCon event.
+In the process, the mothership has earned 19 groundbreaking Emmys, including the coveted Outstanding Reality Competition trophy for three years running, all the while still remaining the undisputed best thing on TV in any given week that a new episode airs.

-in honor of the show's big birthday, E!
-News called up executive producers Randy Barbato and Tom Campbell, whose company World of Wonder have a long history with Ru that includes her mid-'90s VH1 talk show The RuPaul Show—the first one hosted by someone from the LGBTQ community—for a little kiki on the first 10 years of Drag Race.
+Back when the show celebrated its 10th birthday, E!
+News called up executive producers Randy Barbato and Tom Campbell, whose company World of Wonder have a long history with Ru that includes her mid-'90s VH1 talk show The RuPaul Show—the first one hosted by someone from the LGBTQ community—for a little kiki on the first decade of Drag Race.
 And it was the gag of the season, honey.

 Gentlemen (and ladies), start your engines!
 And may the best tea win...